This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-What size baking dish should I use for a small batch corn casserole?
+What size baking dish do I need for a small batch corn casserole?

 Can I make a corn casserole ahead of time?

-Reheat in the oven at 325°F until warmed through, or microwave individual portions for about 30 seconds to 1 minute.
+Reheat corn casserole in a 325°F oven until warmed through, or microwave individual portions for 30 seconds to a minute.
+Covering it in the oven keeps the top from drying out.

 Ways To Use Leftover Ingredients